Imagine that you have a whole pile of dirt.

 Like moving dirt.
 Sounds good, anything else?

-A project begins and ends.
+A project starts and stops, begins and ends.
 A project doesn’t keep going.
-There’s a start date and an end date.
+Projecst have due dates.
 You know when it’s finished.
 There may be a series of projects, but with deadlines you get a clear path forward and can hold your project team accountable.
 That’s also project management in a nutshell.

 You set up milestones and due dates for when things need to be done so that other things can start.